2023 Baseball Hall of Fame balloting: BBWAA ballot

 The list of players appearing on the BBWAA ballot was released on November 21, 2022; the results were announced on January 24, 2023.
 There were 14 players carried over from the 2022 ballot, who garnered at least 5% of the vote and were still eligible for election, as well as 14 players whose last major league appearance was in 2017 and were chosen by a screening committee.
 This was the final ballot for Jeff Kent.
 A total of 389 ballots were cast, with 292 votes needed to reach the 75% threshold for election.
+A total of 2281 votes were cast for individual players, an average of 5.86 votes per ballot.

 Players who met first-year eligibility requirements but were not selected by the screening committee for inclusion on the ballot were: Mike Avilés, Erick Aybar, Joaquín Benoit, Andrés Blanco, Joe Blanton, Craig Breslow, Jonathan Broxton, Alejandro De Aza, Stephen Drew, Yunel Escobar, Scott Feldman, Matt Garza, Jason Grilli, Jeremy Guthrie, Franklin Gutiérrez, Ryan Hanigan, Aaron Hill, J. P. Howell, Ubaldo Jiménez, Kyle Kendrick, Adam Lind, Dustin McGowan, Michael Morse, Brandon Moss, Edward Mujica, Ricky Nolasco, Eric O'Flaherty, Mike Pelfrey, Glen Perkins, Chad Qualls, Ryan Raburn, Carlos Ruiz, Seth Smith, Geovany Soto, Rickie Weeks and Chris Young.